aVileBroker/unsplashipedia/README.md

 - A list for info cards
 - The cards themselves (which also turn into modals if you click the + button)

+There's also a tile view for quick navigation which can be scrolled - all with shared element animations. (they're not really shared, I just manage card position myself instead of relying on the browser)

 # Installing

 1) Clone the repo locally